Recommendations & Conclusions

 recommendation The Government’s position is that clause 41 “clarifies” the law.
 However, the operational effect would appear to amount to retrospectively making it lawful to have detained persons liable to deportation.
 This does not comply with Article 5 ECHR, which requires a lawful basis for detention, and Article 13 ECHR, …

-Government response.
 The government rejects the recommendation to repeal Clause 41, asserting that it clarifies existing statutory detention powers and its retrospective effect is necessary to ensure continuity in immigration control, public protection, and prevent challenges to past proceedings.
-It maintains the …
+It maintains the clause is compliant with Article …

 Ministry of Justice